This is a collaborative post.

 The all-important foyer

 The foyer really sets the tone.
 It’s the space which will be first experienced by a guest.
 They should be taken aback a little, but some of the things you have on display here.
-So, consider figurine sculptures that you can place on a hallway table.
+Consider having a coat rack for them to conveniently shed their outer layers.
+Or perhaps some figurine sculptures that you can place on a hallway table.
 This table should usually be white and in an early-modern design.
 The legs should be curved and swinging outward.
 The drawers should not be decorative, but actually, work!
 The other bits of the foyer should include having a chandelier or some kind of crystal ceiling light.
 Consider having a marble or quartz flooring.
 Who doesn’t love the tapping noise of feet when they enter into a really grand hotel or marvellously splendid home?

 Experiencing your style